the-t-in-rtf/ul-api/docs/apidocs.md

 ## `GET /api/products{?sources,status,updatedSince,offset,limit,unified,sortBy}`

-Return the list of products, optionally filtered by source, status, or date of last update.
+Return a list of products, with optional filters (see below).

 + Parameters
     + `sources` (optional, string) ...
 Only display products from a particular source.
 If this is omitted, records from all visible sources are displayed.
 For a single value, you can supply a string.
 For multiple values, you must supply an array